Best GPS Trackers for Dogs (Updated February 2026)

 Fi Series 3

-If you want the best designed tracker, I would go with the Fi.
+If you want a tracker with a built-in collar, I would go with the Fi.
 The tracking unit is slim, waterproof and extremely durable and looks stylish!
 It’s the smallest of the trackers we tested, has a good battery life and a great app!

 Get $20 off with code RESCUE20 (Expires 3/11)